Oezza/example-voting-app-kub/README.md

 You can now add votes in the voting app and check the result in the result app.

+## Create the voting app using deployments and services

 Deploying PODS does not help to scale the application easily.
 If a POD fails, it will not come up again.

+under deployment folder
+kubectl create -f .
+kubectl get all